 Adapting Transportation Infrastructure to Climate Change

-To ensure transportation infrastructure is resilient and adapted to the effects of climate change including extreme weather events, we must look beyond historical information to future trends and what they might mean for British Columbia.
+To provide transportation infrastructure that is resilient and adapted to the effects of climate change including extreme weather events, we must look beyond historical information to future trends and what they might mean for British Columbia.

 With contributions from key partners such as the Pacific Climate Impacts Consortium (PCIC) and using the Public Infrastructure Engineering Vulnerability Committee (PIEVC) Protocol, the Province has undertaken initiatives to evaluate and address potential effects of climate change on transportation infrastructure, such as roads and bridges.
 Additional guidance and examples for including climate change considerations in transportation infrastructure engineering design work have been developed in collaboration with Engineers and Geoscientists British Columbia (EGBC).

-These activities will ensure B.C.'s transportation infrastructure remains resilient, reliable, effective and efficient – and adapted to future climate conditions.
+These activities contribute to B.C. transportation infrastructure that is resilient, reliable, effective and efficient – and adapted to future climate conditions.

 Transportation Infrastructure Engineering Design